Picture of Dr. Ryan Summers

 • B.S., Biological Engineering, Utah State University, 2008

-Other projects in the Summers’ lab include metabolic engineering of probiotic bacteria for in situ delivery of amino acids, characterization of genetic regulatory elements in probiotic bacteria, design of modular plasmids for metabolic engineering of E. coli, Saccharomyces cerevisiae, and other microbial strains, and construction of novel riboswitches that recognize small molecules.
 As society moves away from use of petroleum resources for production of fuels and chemicals, their replacements must come from natural, renewable resources.
-To meet this need, the Summers’ lab seeks to engineer bacteria and yeast cells to produce bulk and fine chemicals from biomass.
+To meet this need, the Summers lab seeks to engineer bacteria and yeast cells to produce bulk and fine chemicals from biomass.
 In addition to these chemicals, the group is looking at production of pharmaceuticals and nutraceuticals in metabolically engineered microbial cells.

 • Outstanding Alumni of the Year, Department of Biological Engineering, Utah State University, 2016